Our Athletic Program Prioritizes Collaboration and Sportsmanship

 In the News

-The calendar says fall just started, but the Office of Athletics is already getting ready for winter sports!
+The Office of Athletics is getting ready for the 2023-2024 winter sports season!

-We're looking forward to getting all our student-athletes back on campus.
+We're looking forward to getting all of our student-athletes back on campus!

 Congratulations to the student-athletes who were recognized by the Tidewater Conference of Independent Schools and the Virginia Independent Schools Athletic Association for their outstanding athletic achievements this spring!

-The Office of Athletics, along with family, faculty, teammates, coaches and friends, recently celebrated seven seniors who committed to continuing their athletic careers next year.
+The Office of Athletics, along with family, faculty, teammates, coaches and friends, recently celebrated seven seniors who committed to continuing their academic and athletic careers next year.